There may be hundreds of ‘classic’ songs out there, but most fans and musicians would agree that a select group of those appear more often than most.

 Modern version: Pat Metheny

-3. Body and – Coleman Hawkins
+3. Body and Soul – Coleman Hawkins

-Written in 1930, it was premiered in London by the British actress and Gertrude Lawrence, prior to an American performance by Libby Holman in the Broadway review Three’s a Crowd.
+Written in 1930, it was premiered in London by the British actress and singer Gertrude Lawrence, prior to an American performance by Libby Holman in the Broadway review Three’s a Crowd.

-Numerous recordings were made that year, including versions by Louis Armstrong and Paul Whiteman, as it became a favourite for improvisers, in part due to its unusual harmony, particularly in the middle “bridge” section.
+Numerous recordings were made that year, including jazz versions by Louis Armstrong and Paul Whiteman, as it became a favourite for improvisers, in part due to its unusual harmony, particularly in the middle “bridge” section.

 Modern version: Tony Bennett & Amy Winehouse

-Tony Bennett makes his second appearance in this article, perhaps due to the fact that he continued to turn out brilliant interpretations of songs well into the 21st Century.
+Tony Bennett makes his second appearance in this article, perhaps due to the fact that he continued to turn out brilliant interpretations of jazz songs well into the 21st Century.

-This recommended version of Body & was taken from his Duets II and features Amy Winehouse alongside him.
+This recommended version of Body & Soul was taken from his album Duets II and features Amy Winehouse alongside him.
 Recorded in March 2011 it would, tragically, be Winehouse’s final recording before her death in July of that year.

 2. I Got Rhythm – Sarah Vaughan